 Here are some answers to frequently asked questions.

 No. I do not diagnose, and I do not initiate psychological treatment.
 By asking questions, I will assess your needs and together, we will set learning objectives.
 I will provide information and offer solutions to challenges you may face.
-Sex therapy can require months or longer; sex education may help you reach your learning objectives in one or several sessions because we are focused on solutions you can implement right away.
+Sex therapy can require months or longer; sexuality counseling and education may help you reach your learning objectives in one or several sessions because we are focused on solutions you can implement right away.